WizardOfMenlo/stir/README.md

 Find also an explanatory [blog post](https://gfenzi.io/papers/stir).

 **WARNING:** This is an academic prototype and has not received careful code review.
-This implementation is NOT ready for production use
+This implementation is NOT ready for production use.